thealihamza04/habitTracker-webapp/README.md

 ## Future Improvements
 * Add backend for multi-device sync 🌐
 * User authentication 🔒
-* Notifications and reminders ⏰
+* Notifications and reminders ⏰ (coming soon 😂)

 ---

 ## License
-MIT License © 2025 Your Name
+This project is open for personal use.
+No official license applied.

 ---